ld4l-labs/bibliotek-o/README.md

 ## What is bibliotek-o?

-bibliotek-o includes:
+bibliotek-o is an ontology recommendation for modeling bibliographic metadata.
+It includes:

 * The [bibliotek-o extension ontology](http://bibliotek-o.org/ontology/), which defines additions and modifications to [BIBFRAME 2](http://id.loc.gov/ontologies/bibframe), and is intended to be used as a supplement to the core BIBFRAME 2 ontology.
-* A set of ontology fragments intended for use with the bibliotek-o extension.
+* A set of ontology fragments (including BIBFRAME 2) intended for use with the bibliotek-o extension.
-* A set of models and patterns - i.e., an application profile - demonstrating the intended use of the bibliotek-o extension and external terms.
+* A set of models and patterns - i.e., an application profile - documenting the intended use of the preceding.

 bibliotek-o is a joint product of the Mellon Foundation-funded Linked Data for Libraries - Labs (LD4L - Labs) and Linked Data for Production (LD4P) projects.
 See the [LD4L website](http://ld4l.org), the [LD4L - Labs public wiki](https://wiki.duraspace.org/pages/viewpage.action?pageId=77447730), and the [LD4P public wiki](https://wiki.duraspace.org/pages/viewpage.action?pageId=74515029) for more information on these projects.